 - Test documented disaster recovery strategies and plans.

-When polled, Business Continuity Planners say the following skills are most frequently used in their jobs:
+Business Continuity Planners state the following job skills are important in their day-to-day work.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.